GiftXXVI/GiftXXVI/README.md

 ### Intro

 - 👋 Hi, I’m @GiftXXVI
-- 👀 I’m interested in C#  & Python
+- 👀 I code in C#  & Python
-- 🌱 I’m continuously learning both of the above.
+- 🌱 I’m continuously learning Python.
 - 💞️ I’m looking to collaborate on web projects.
 - 📫 How to reach me: use the profile email address.